 >>>> MORE: 6 great sublimation printing T-shirt materials | Selective fabrics

-2.8 8th Step: Taping the frame
+2.8 Step 8: Taping the frame

 Now that your screen is ready, you must complete one more step prior to actually printing.
 Wrap the entire image in duct tape to keep printing ink from seeping through gaps and onto your material.
 Allow some space around your image, but ensure that all corners and nooks, and crannies are covered.
 Overlap the tape on the screen’s corners on both the front and back.

-2.9 Step 9: Get your T-shirts printed
+2.9 Step 9: Get your t-shirts printed

 Your screen is now ready for use in shirt printing.
 To avoid bleeding through, place a board or add it inside the shirt.
 Simply align the screen on the tank top and dab some ink across the top of the screen above your image.
 Gently “butter” the ink from across the image area of the screen with your squeegee, but do not press down on it yet.
 After you’ve covered the image, use your squeegee to scrape the ink across the image as your “publish” stroke.
-If your image is bigger than your squeegee, as mine was, reposition and repeat.
+If your image is bigger than your squeegee, as shown, reposition and repeat.
 If you want to implement the ink thicker, make more strokes.
 However, if you have small details and “print” strokes too many times, you may have some bleeding through this in your print.

 Alignment is critical; take your time.
 Overprinting can wash out detail in your image, so don’t go overboard.
 Furthermore, while fine details are possible, a simpler design simplifies the process.
 This is the final step to perfecting how to screen print t-shirts at home.
 You’ve got a custom t-shirt with your favorite print by easy silk screening at home!